Restaurant & Bar Business Loans

 • You're consolidating existing debt.
 Streamline payments and reduce interest by refinancing old loans or MCAs.

-If your restaurant brings in at least $10,000 per month and you've been in business for 6+ months, you likely qualify for financing through Clarify's network of 75+ lenders — even with average credit.
+If your restaurant brings in at least $10,000 per month and you've been in business for six months or longer, you likely qualify for financing through Clarify's network of 75+ lenders — even with average credit.

-How To Choose the Best Restaurant Loan for Your Needs
+How To Choose the Best Restaurant Loan & Get Funded

-Your Clarify advisor can help you weigh the pros and cons and choose the loan that aligns with your goals, whether you're solving short-term challenges or investing in long-term business growth.
+Your Clarify advisor can help weigh the pros and cons of each option, ensuring the loan you choose supports both your immediate needs and long-term growth.

 How To Avoid Predatory Lenders in the Restaurant Industry